Philipp-M/HapticBallLabyrinth/documentation/HapticDoc/report.md

 ## User Manual

+The executable needs the adresses of the Hapkits as the first and second argument.

 Each of the haptic feebacks can be toggled to provide different user experiences.

 The follwing key bindings are used to toggle haptic feedback